Atla Tadde

-Atla Tadde is a traditional festival celebrated by both unmarried and married Hindu women of Andhra Pradesh for getting a husband or for the health and long life of their husbands.
-It occurs on the 3rd night after the full moon in Aswiyuja month of Telugu calendar, and falls in either September or October in the Gregorian calendar.

-It is the Telugu equivalent of Karva Chauth, which is celebrated by north Indian women the following day.
+Atla Tadde is a festival celebrated by both unmarried and married Hindu women, mainly in Andhra Pradesh, India.
+Unmarried women pray for a good husband, while married women pray for the health and long life of their husbands.
+It occurs on the third night after the full moon in the month of Aswiyuja in the Telugu calendar, which falls in either September or October in the Gregorian calendar.
+It is the Telugu equivalent of Karva Chauth, which is celebrated by North Indian women the following day.

-The Ritual
+Ritual

-Telugu women commemorate Atla Tadde by fasting for a day without food or water.
-Women perform pooja in the evening and break their fast by eating small Atlu (dosas) after gazing at the moon.
+Telugu Hindu women commemorate Atla Tadde by fasting for a day without food or water.
+They perform a pūja evening, and break their fast by eating small aṭlu after gazing at the moon.

 Following are customs in some places of Andhra Pradesh, India: